 Watson was born March 31, 1860 at his family's Dura Den Cottage in Kemback, Fife, just eight miles from St. Andrews.
-He was the first of seven children, three boys and four girls, to Mary & John Cobb Watson.
+He was the first of five children to Mary & John Cobb Watson.

 Dura Den cottages where Watson was born